 Lastly, all that’s left is to bake at 350 degrees Fahrenheit for 45 minutes or until done.
 Serve it warm for the best flavor or refrigerate and reheat for up to a week.
 Enjoy!

-What to serve for that Mother’s Day brunch or special occasion
+What to serve for a Mother’s Day brunch or special occasion

 Do you try to find recipes that work with your own keto or low carb diet but that also are so amazing others won’t know it falls into that category?
-This is one of those recipes!
-Let me tell you, this is one of those dishes they will be coming back for more.
+This keto breakfast casserole is one of those recipes!
+Let me tell you with the green chiles and Monterey jack cheese, this is one of those dishes they will be coming back for more.

 Are you ready for that first cheesy bite?

 Tag me in your recipe pics on Instagram @explorermomma.

 If you LOVE this recipe please consider giving it a five-star rating in the review area below!